nmcdonnell-kx/docs/docs/interfaces/arrow/reference.md

 ### `tb.prettyPrintTableFromTable`

-*Convert a kdb+ table to an Arrow table and pretty print the table, inferring the Arrow schema from the kdb+ table structure*
+*Convert a kdb+ table to an Arrow table and pretty print the table, inferring the schema from the kdb+ table structure*

 ```q
 .arrowkdb.tb.prettyPrintTableFromTable[table]